There was a problem loading the comments.

 Print

-When preparing for his day trading activities a trader often has little or no idea as to the trading style he will choose to use that day.
-He often chooses to begin with no bias to the short side or the long side either.
+When preparing for his day trading activities, a trader often has little or no idea what trading style he will use that day.
+He often chooses to begin with no bias to the short side or the long side, either.

-Most likely he is not actually using a trading system although he believes in a systematic approach.
-Many of his trading decisions are based on his interpretation of chart patterns along with what he deems to be the best entry and exit strategy.
+Although he believes in a systematic approach, he is most likely not actually using a trading system.
+Many of his trading decisions are based on his interpretation of chart patterns and what he deems to be the best entry and exit strategy.
 This process may include using support and resistance levels to trigger his buy and sell signals.
 Time is probably not even a consideration other than the time period of the chart he chooses to follow.

-The problem is he hasn’t figured out exactly what he is looking for.
-His reliance on “going with the flow” of the trade has blinded him from becoming aware of the tendencies of the markets.
-These may include the expected movement per day or intraday, as well as time of day.
+The problem is that he hasn’t figured out exactly what he is looking for.
+His reliance on “going with the flow” of the trade has blinded him to the tendencies of the markets.
+These may include the expected movement per day or intraday, as well as the time of day.

 Besides the chart patterns and quality indicators generated, Autochartist also provides an analytical tool for traders that offers insight into the relative movements of the Forex, Futures, Index CFD, and Equities markets.